-If the employer knew of the disability, it seems it is not legally a defence that the employer did not know, for example, that the circumlocutions result from the disability: Knowledge of causal link with disability under s.15 EqA.
+If the employer knew of the disability, it seems it is not legally a defence that the employer did not know that, for example, the circumlocutions result from the disability: Knowledge of causal link with disability under s.15 EqA.

-However obviously if you want the employer to actually disregard things such as this which the employer may not know are an effect of the stammer, you will probably need to tell the employer about them.
+However obviously if you want the employer to actually disregard things such as this, which the employer may not know are an effect of the stammer, you will probably need to tell the employer about them.
 How far this is a good idea and whether you want to do so is up to you.

-If the employer operates See ‘Disability confident’ and guaranteed interviews, having a disability may entitle one to an interview.
+If the employer operates ‘Disability confident’ and guaranteed interviews, having a disability may entitle one to an interview.
 Obviously one would need to tell the employer about the disability when applying for the job.
 (This is not actually a legal point, but one to bear in mind.)

 Where someone applies for promotion, or another job at the same firm, the employer is likely to already know about the stammer.
 See particularly Knowledge of disability>Knowledge of any employee or agent will normally count.